-Our Operations Executives help young people aged 18-30 to learn more about enterprise and to decide whether starting a business is right for them.
-We ensure they have the tools and skills they need to launch their business through our Explore Enterprise Course and offer mentoring, workshops, and funding to support new entrepreneurs at every stage of their business journey.
+Our Operations Executives help young people aged 18-30 to learn about self-employment and to decide whether starting a business is right for them.
+We ensure service users have the tools and skills they need to launch their businesses through our Explore Enterprise Course and offer mentoring, workshops, and funding to support new entrepreneurs at every stage of their business start-up journey.

 We are looking for someone who:

 - Will thrive in a busy and dynamic role

 - Is able to work efficiently and effectively to manage multiple priorities and deadlines

 - Can confidently work as part of a team, with other departments across the organisation and externally with delivery partners and volunteers

 - Has experience of working on their own initiative to achieve individual and team objectives

 - Can write, develop, and deliver lesson plans both face-to-face and virtually, utilising digital technology (including MS Teams)

 - Has a fine attention to detail and can process paperwork in a timely and accurate manner